pterhoer/ExplainableFaceImageQuality/README.md

 ## License

-This project is licensed under the terms of the Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0) license.
+This project is licensed under the terms of the Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) license.
 Copyright (c) 2021 Fraunhofer Institute for Computer Graphics Research IGD Darmstadt